ysocrius/Veritas-Pipeline-BeyondChats/README.md

 1.  **Tier-1 vs Tier-2 Evaluation:**
     *   **Tier-1 (100% of traffic):** Hash-based caching and lightweight regex/keyword checks.
     *   **Tier-2 (Sampled/Flagged):** Neural evaluation (this pipeline) runs on a 1-5% sample or on conversations flagged by user feedback.
-2.  **Small, Specialized Models:** We use `all-MiniLM-L6-v2` (~80MB) for embeddings and `cross-encoder/nli-deberta-v3-small` for entailment instead of querying generic large LLMs (GPT-4), reducing inference cost by ~100x and latency to milliseconds.
+2.  **Small, Specialized Models:** I use `all-MiniLM-L6-v2` (~80MB) for embeddings and `cross-encoder/nli-deberta-v3-small` for entailment instead of querying generic large LLMs (GPT-4), reducing inference cost by ~100x and latency to milliseconds.
 3.  **Async/Queue-based Processing:** In production, this script would consume from a message queue (Kafka/RabbitMQ) rather than processing blocking HTTP requests, allowing for load smoothing.

 ## Technologies Used